Medical Plans Overview

 • Pediatric fluoride, low dose aspirin, and tobacco cessation products (up to certain limits).

 Some services may have age or other restrictions to be considered preventive.
 View the full list of preventive medical services.
+Call Anthem customer service at the number on your ID card for additional information about these services.

-• No pre-existing condition limits or waiting periods..
+• No pre-existing condition limits or waiting periods.

 • Both plans offer a travel benefit for covered medical services that aren't available within 100 miles of the member’s home.